 However, I have to be honest and tell you that I wanted to make most of them and have made a list of her recipes that I am going to be back to try.
 I mean, doesn’t Butternut Squash Gnocchi with Sage Walnut Butter Sauce, Bahamian Rum Cake (which I would have made except I just got done making desserts like Chocolate Cherry Tart after participating in #Choctoberfest) and that delicious looking Crab Ravioli with Pumpkin Alfredo Sauce (perfect for the fall season), sound scrumptious?!

-In making her recipe, we discovered that it was much too hot for us (and we like spicy food!) so I rinsed the chicken off and what seasoning remained on the poultry was perfect for putting on our tortillas with a little salsa, lettuce, tomato and avocado.
+In making her recipe, we discovered that it was much too hot for us (and we like spicy food!) so I cut back on the chipotle peppers and adobo sauce in the recipe (the second time I made it) and it was perfect!
+We like to serve it on tortillas with a little salsa, lettuce, tomato and avocado.
 It really did have a fantastic flavor, and if you follow the recipe that I adapted below, it should be fine for anyone’s palate.